jgarcia2411/jgarcia2411.github.io/pages/about.md

 #### <a name="Previousposition"></a>Previous positions

 - I worked as a Reserovir Engineer for an oil company in Ecuador.
-I calculated and forecasted oil reserves by analyzing production trends, geological and reservoir computer models, and oil well configuration design parameters.
+I calculated and forecasted oil reserves by analyzing production trends, geological and reservoir computational simulations, and oil well configuration design parameters.

 #### <a name="Interests"></a>Interests